Samanq/SampleProjects/CSharpSamples/CSharpSolutions/SpanSample/README.md

 ---

 ### Iterating a List VS Iterating a Span (Case 02)
-Iterating a Span is much more faster than iterating a list.<br>
+Iterating a Span is much faster than iterating a list.<br>
 For converting a **List** to a **Span** we can use *CollectionsMarshal.AsSpan()*

 ![Case02](assets/images/Case02.jpg)

-> The original list must not change while the the span is being iterated.
+> The original list must not change while the span is being iterated.

 As we can see here if we create a new array<`int`> from a List<`int`>, changing the original list does not affect the array.